jaegertracing/documentation/content/docs/1.13/frontend-ui.md

 ### Link Patterns

-The `linkPatterns` node can be used to create links from tag values displayed in the Jaeger UI.
+The `linkPatterns` node can be used to create links from fields displayed in the Jaeger UI.

 Field | Description
 ------|------------